stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

           entire node.
 This means they do not run on nodes as the same time as user jobs running in partitions allowing non-exclusive use.

-    Note that this partition overlaps with "normal" partitions.
+    The value for `maxtime` needs to be sufficent not just for a single node to be rebuilt, but also to allow for any batching in either OpenTofu or in Nova - see remarks in the [production docs](../production.md).

     If it is desirable to roll out changes more gradually, it is possible to create multiple "rebuild" partitions, but it is necessary that:
     - The rebuild partitions should not themselves overlap, else nodes may be rebuilt more than once.
     - Each rebuild partition should entirely cover one or more "normal"